Coderdivine/c-projects/README.md

-"I uplaod most of my script written with arduino IDE"
+"I upload most of my script written with arduino IDE"